hsudml/equipment/video.md

 # Video

+## What are you working on?
+You'll want to choose equipment and software that is best for your project.
+Not all video cameras are the same and it's important to have a basic idea of your project before you start grabbing equipment.
+The lists below will help you figure out what you need and if it's available.
+Skip to the bottom of the page if you already know what you're looking for.

 ## Canon T6i DSLR Camera

 The T6i is a great DSLR camera that provides plenty of automatic functions but also allows you to control things for those technical shots.
 The T6i is also great for video and has WiFi capability for camera controls and transferring photos from the Canon Camera Connect mobile app.